a-morales/kwm/README.md

       make

-To make *Kwm* start automatically on login, run the following command the first time *Kwm* starts
+To make *Kwm* start automatically on login through launchd, if compiled from source

-      kwmc config launchd enable
+      edit /path/to/kwm on line 9 of examples/com.koekeishiya.kwm.plist
+      cp examples/com.koekeishiya.kwm.plist ~/Library/LaunchAgents/

-I would recommend for *Kwm* to be managed by launchd, but it can also be started directly from a terminal.
+I would recommend for *Kwm* to be managed by launchd, as it otherwise requires the terminal application to have Accessibility Permissions (Not Recommended).

 ## Configuration: